ras-gh/week6-project/README.md

  Update 4/2/24 : Improved javascript to handle multiple prices and be able to update individual quantities of items being displayed inside the cart.
-The records are now modified to instantly show an update to each quantity without having to delete the record in its entirety.
+The records are now modified to instantly show an update to each quantity without having to delete the record in its entirety before re-displaying it.